justinpenner/fonts-for-games/README.md

 And in the third part, I'll focus on how type designers and foundries can help build a better ecosystem for fonts and typography in video games.

-## Font support in game engines
+## Section 01: Font support in game engines

 Game developers can use a wide array of software engines to develop games, and each engine has different capabilities for importing fonts and rendering them in-game.

-First, for some background, Unity and Unreal are the two game engines you'll hear about most.
+First, for some background, [Unity](https://unity.com/) and [Unreal](https://www.unrealengine.com/) are the two game engines you'll hear about most.
 They're by far the most popular game engines, and are used for a lot of top tier blockbuster games.
-Then of course, there are many smaller game engines like Godot or RPG Maker, which are popular among indie game creators.
+Then of course, there are many smaller game engines like [Godot](https://godotengine.org/) or [RPG Maker](https://www.rpgmakerweb.com/), which are popular among indie game creators.

 In most game engines, you import assets into your project before you can use them.
 Assets can be images, sprites, 3D models, audio clips, or in this case—fonts.